-- A. The Provost ... - 1.
-Will form and charge an ongoing Academic Master Plan Committee (see below) no later than April, 2013. - 2.
-Will charge existing committees or form new committees to address and implement the strategies (section 5 above) identified by the AMP Task Force. - B. The Academic Master Plan Steering Committee ... - 1.
-Will be formed no later than April, 2013, and will begin its work in fall 2013 after the as the AMP Task Force has completed its work and after the AMP has been formally approved. - 2.
-Will be composed of twelve members, appointed by the Provost in consultation with the college deans and SU-APSCUF leadership: - a.
+- 1. Will form and charge an ongoing Academic Master Plan Committee (see below) in fall 2013. - 2.
+Will charge existing committees or form new committees to address and implement the strategies (section 5 above) identified by the AMP Task Force.

+B. The Academic Master Plan Steering Committee:

+1. Will be formed no later than the fall 2014 semester, and will begin its work shortly thereafter.

+- 2. Will be composed of thirteen members appointed by the Provost in consultation with the college deans and SU-APSCUF leadership: - a.
 Faculty Co-Chair - b.
 Academic Affairs Administrative Co-Chair - c.
-Six additional faculty (The total faculty representation on the steering committee will be 5 faculty members, one of which will be the committee's co-chair.
+Seven additional faculty (The total faculty representation on the steering committee will be 8 faculty members, one of whom will be the committee's co-chair.
 Together, these 7 faculty members should represent the following constituencies: 1 CAS/math & sciences division, 1 CAS/social science & humanities division, 1 COB, 1 CEHS, 1 APS/Library, General Education program, and the Graduate school.) - d.
 Deans-level representative from the Provost's Academic Affairs Council - e.
 Student Affairs representative - f.
 Undergraduate Student Senate representative - g.
 Graduate Student Advisory Board representative - 3.
-Will be composed half by members of the existing AMP Task Force and half by new members during its first year.
-Members of the committee will serve three year terms, appropriately staggered to ensure continuity of the committee and its work.
-Student members will serve one year terms. - 4.
+During its first year will be composed half by members of the existing AMP Task Force and half by new members.
+Members of the committee will serve three-year terms, appropriately staggered to ensure continuity of the committee and its work.
+Student members will serve one-year terms. - 4.
 Will meet monthly during the academic year.
-The AMP Committee meetings will exist as a standing monthly meeting on the common academic meeting calendar, as agreed to by APSCUF and the Provost's office.
+The AMP Steering Committee meetings will exist as a standing monthly meeting on the common academic meeting calendar, as agreed to by APSCUF and the Provost's office.
 One meeting during each of the fall and spring semesters will include a representative from each of the other four divisions of the university and the SU Foundation.
-These representatives will be appointed by the Vice President of each division and the President and CEO of the SU Foundation.

-- 5. Will be charged with: - a.
-Responsibility for monitoring and assessing the degree to which the goals, objectives, and strategies of the Academic Master Plan are being met, reporting this progress to the University community on an annual basis, and making recommendations to the Provost and other committees, as appropriate.
+These representatives will be appointed by the Vice President of each division and by the President and CEO of the SU Foundation. - 5.
+Will be charged with: - a.
+Monitoring and assessing the degree to which the goals, objectives, and strategies of the AMP are being met, reporting this progress to the university community on an annual basis, and making recommendations to the Provost and other committees, when appropriate.
 To do so, the committee will request periodic updates and data from the groups charged with addressing each strategy. - b.
-Reviewing the Academic Master Plan once every five years, on a cycle synchronized with SU's Middle States' self-study and periodic review report processes.
-The AMP Committee will engage the university community in its review process, and make recommendations for revision. - c.
+Reviewing the AMP once every five years, on a cycle synchronized with SU's Middle States' self-study and periodic review report processes.
+The AMP Committee will engage the university community in its review process and make recommendations for revision. - c.
 In spring to fall 2013, collaborate with the Provost's office to integrate AMP and various planning and budget processes. - a.
+Implement the process for departmental planning in such a way that AMP goals, objectives, and strategies are aligned with departmental goal setting and staffing and budget requests.
+Revise the process and timelines to allow for departmental goal setting to occur in the fall semester and for feedback from the college dean to the department

-Revise the process for departmental goal to include goal setting in the fall semester, with feedback given as to which goals will be supported prior to departments' construction of their staffing and budget requests. - b.
+- prior to departmental construction of staffing and budget requests in the spring semester. - b.
 Revise the format and content of the faculty staffing plan form to facilitate its integration with AMP. - c.
 Revise the format and content of the budget form used by colleges, schools, and offices to facilitate its integration with AMP. - 6.
 Will seek approval for updates and revisions to the AMP from the following groups and in the following order: